 Use the FD-130 terminal for tip-adjustment

 If you operate a sit-down restaurant, chances are that your guests are used to paying at the table.
 This presents a challenge for EMV sales, since many terminals don’t currently allow for EMV tip-adjustment.
-For this reason, many merchants are opting to utilize the FD-130 terminal.
-It’s one of the few terminals that allows for tip-adjustment as well as Chip+PIN acceptance.
+For this reason, many merchants have chosen not to upgrade yet.
+But with Dharma, we offer many different solutions that allow for EMV Tip-Adjust, such as the FD-130 terminal and the Verifone Vx520 terminal.
+They are two of the few terminals that allow for tip-adjustment as well as Chip+PIN acceptance.
 That’s the most secure form of EMV.

 - Chip+PIN for transactions where your customer is present at the terminal.

 - PIN-Bypass: if a PIN is requested, easily “override” the PIN request by asking the issuing bank to run as Chip+Signature.
 The issuing bank keeps the liability, and you can still adjust the tip later.

 - EMV Tip adjustment.
 Adjust your sales at the end of the day, just like you do with old magnetic stripe cards.

 - With the FD-130, you can use the WiFi connection to place the terminal in a central location in the restaurant, without the worry of too many wires.
 All you need is a power source.

 The FD-130 provides a true solution to the EMV problem many restaurants have.
 Learn more here.

 Use a Full-Featured POS like Clover Mini